PurdueAF/purdue-af/docs/source/guide-mc-gen.rst

    :align: center

-We assume that we use MadGraph as our generator.
+We assume that we use ``MadGraph`` as our generator.
-In MadGraph, we have different cards to define a process.
+In ``MadGraph``, we have different cards to define a process.
 Link to short MG tutorial : https://twiki.cern.ch/twiki/bin/view/CMSPublic/MadgraphTutorial

 .. tabs::

    .. group-tab:: Run 2 UL

-      In this example below : We are going to produce DY (pp → ll) samples.
-We define this process in MadGraph and it creates LHE files (python file with settings).
+      In this example we are going to produce DY(pp → ll) samples.
+      We define this process in ``MadGraph`` and it creates LHE files (python file with settings).

-      Here, we are going to use UL18 DY LHE file already produced by cms ppd.
+      Here, we are going to use ``UL18`` DY LHE file already produced by CMS PPD.

    .. group-tab:: Run 3